Are you in the right place?

 - Don’t eat or drink anything without speaking to the Triage Nurse first — some tests cannot be performed if you have consumed food or beverages.

-- Wash your hands frequently with a cleansing solution provided in the waiting area and throughout the ED.
-Handwashing is key to prevent and control the spread of infection.
+- Clean your hands frequently with a cleansing solution provided in the waiting area and throughout the ED.
+Proper hand hygiene is key to prevent and control the spread of infection.

 - Have only one friend or family member wait with you, if possible.
 This will help reduce your own level of stress and prevent overcrowding.